NoraCodes/ArduICS/README.md

 * XPAND Relay **v0.1a**: 8 relay-based outputs.
 Control your HV devices simply and reliably, but slowly.

 ### I2C Expansion Boards
 * x16 Pin I/O with MCP23017: Use this when there just aren't enough digital I/O pins.
-Can use up to 8 on one bus
+Can use up to 8 of these on one I2C bus.
+* 1MB EEPROM: A tiny board with 1MB of non-volatile memory that can be accessed quickly over the I2C bus.
+Up to 8 on one I2C bus.

 ### SPI Expansion Boards
 * None yet, but we support virtually any SPI enabled system.